sst/guide/_chapters/list-all-the-notes.md

 3. Once we fetch our list we'll use the `renderNotesList` method to render the items in the list.

-And that's our basic setup.
+And that's our basic setup!
 Head over to the browser and the homepage of our app should render out an empty list.

 ![Empty home page loaded screenshot]({{ site.url }}/assets/empty-home-page-loaded.png)